One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-This result is previously discussed in \citep{Witten:2018lgb} and is somewhat remarkable; in Neumann case we show that we can impose Neumann condition for all fields along $x$ direction at the boundary, but in Dirichlet case we have to Neumann like boundary condition for metric as in \ref{4.30}.
-Therefore our calculation in section 3 for Dirichlet case is not BRST invariant because we previously imposed Dirichlet boundary condition for all fields and for all components at the boundary.
-The equation \ref{4.30} states that the fluctuation of the metric for the $x$ direction is not zero, but this seems to be inconsistent with the previous assumption that the gauge transformation should vanish at the boundary.
+This result is previously discussed in \citep{Witten:2018lgb} and is somewhat remarkable; in the Neumann case we show that we can impose the Neumann condition for all fields along the $x$-direction at the boundary.
+However, in the Dirichlet case we must impose the Neumann like boundary condition for the metric as in (\ref{4.30}).
+Therefore, our calculation in section 3 in the Dirichlet case is not BRST invariant because we previously imposed the Dirichlet boundary condition for all the fields and all the components at the boundary.
 For the completion of classifying the boundary condition we consider one more case.
 If we allow the boundary to fluctuate along the $x$ direction, we get

 at the boundary.
-Then BRST variation gives
+Then, BRST variation gives

-at the boundary.
-However we should consider one more problem: ellipticity of the differential operators \citep{Witten:2018lgb}.

-The authors discuss that Euclidean linearized gravity is not elliptic and hence perturbatively ill-defined.
-Our problem also comes from this fact that we have yet found the suitable set of boundary conditions Euclidean gravity at one-loop level with manifold respecting BRST invariance and ellipticity.
-In this sense we can say that AdS/BCFT does not hold at one-loop level in pure gravity.
-This problem has a long history: a small selection being \citep{vanNieuwenhuizen:2005kg,Vassilevich:2003xt,Witten:2018lgb,Moss:1996ip}.